-Every year, millions of prescriptions are written for anti-anxiety medications, making them some of the most commonly prescribed drugs.
-(1)
+Every year, millions of prescriptions are written for anti-anxiety medications, making them among the most commonly prescribed drugs.

-But these medications don’t always work, can’t be used by everyone, and have a multitude of unacceptable side effects (including being highly addictive).
+But these medications don’t always work, can’t be used by everyone, and have many unacceptable side effects (including being highly addictive).

-For reasons like these, more people are turning to natural remedies to control their anxiety instead.
+For these reasons, more people are turning instead to natural remedies to control their anxiety.

-Natural, traditional remedies have long histories of safe and effective use.
+Many natural, traditional remedies for anxiety have long histories of safe and effective use.

-But science has shown that many of them work even better than anti-anxiety drugs.
+And science has now shown that some of them work even better than anti-anxiety drugs.

 Pay close attention so that you match the best remedy to your particular situation.

-Plants parts — seeds, berries, roots, leaves, bark, and flowers — have been used medicinally by every culture.
+Plants parts — seeds, berries, roots, leaves, bark, and flowers — have historically been used as medicine by every culture.

-This interest has been fueled by the rising costs of prescriptions plus the awareness that anti-anxiety drugs like Xanax and Ativan have serious side effects, including being some of the most addictive substances known.
-(5)
+This interest has been fueled by the rising costs of prescriptions, plus the awareness that anti-anxiety drugs like Xanax and Ativan have serious side effects, including being some of the most addictive substances known.

 These are our favorite herbal remedies for anxiety that have been proven both safe and effective.